ededmond/Bamazon/README.md

             All other options return to this menu upon completion

 Things I would like to add:
-    bamazonManager would select a department rather than typing it in bamazonCustomer would be able to search by department bamazonManager would have to add how much they paid for increasing inventory and adding products, which would be added to the overhead costs.
+    bamazonCustomer would be able to search by department bamazonManager would have to add how much they paid for increasing inventory and adding products, which would be added to the overhead costs.